-I had forgotten that Pinocchio has a story book beginnig.
+Pinocchio has a the opening storybook beginning.
 Jiminy is the story teller.
-Beginning of the film is fun when camera work goes through eyes of jumping cricket.
+Beginning of the film is fun when the camera watches world through the eyes of jumping cricket.
 One of my favorite things in the film is Gepetto's workshop.
 Every time when I watch Pinocchio I can't stop admiring the amount of details and funny looking clocks.
 Quality of animation is very much advanced compared to Snow White.
 Another beautiful scene is the underwater scene.
-I find under water scenes and battle with Strombo actually much more light hearten than the anxiety driven scenes in the Pleasure Island.
+I find underwater scenes and battles with Strombo actually much more light hearten than the anxiety driven scenes in the Pleasure Island or with Stromboli.
 Probably because family is back together no matter what happens.

 One of the things I do like in Pinocchio are the songs.
 Hi Diddle Dee Dee is very deceitful song.
-I think it's hilarious but of course gives very unrealistic image of actor's life.
+I think it's hilarious but of course it gives one very unrealistic image of actor's life.

 When you wish upon a star - is actually a Disney song that for me is pretty much the same as Christmas Carol.
 No doubt because each year it is included in "All of us to all of you".

 I've never liked the character of Stromboli but I've always liked the song I've got no strings and the puppeteer performance.
 Especially different dolls that represent different nationalities; Russian dancers, Dutch dancers and the French can can dancers.

 There are many scenes in Pinocchio that I like.
-When Pinocchio finally finds his family in the belly of the whale Monstro Gepetto accidentally hugs and kisses a fish.
+When Pinocchio finally finds his family in the belly of the whale Gepetto accidentally hugs and kisses a fish.
 I also love the end scene.
 Figaro is so happy when Pinocchio becomes a real boy he jumps into Cleo's tank and gives her a kiss.
 One of my favorite scenes happens right before Blue Fairy arrives.
-Gepetto has so many ticking clocks on the wall Jiminy has troubles getting sleep.
-Then he shouts "QUIEEET" and all the clocks get quiet.
+Gepetto has so many ticking clocks on the walls that Jiminy has troubles getting sleep.
+Then he shouts "QUIEEET" and all the clocks stop clicking.